-We keep the Special Educational Needs (SEN) Privacy Notice under review.
-It was last reviewed and updated in September 2018.
+We keep our Special Educational Needs (SEN) Privacy Notice under review.
+It was last reviewed and updated in December 2021.

-If you have any questions about this Privacy Notice contact the council’s Data Protection Officer.
+If you have any questions about this Privacy Notice, contact our Data Protection Officer.

 We will collect your child’s personal data, such as:

 - school history

 - progress, attainment, attendance, any exclusions

 - medical information

 - unique pupil number (UPN)